mikjonsson/iOS-TimeZoneWidget/README.md

 # TimeZoneWidget #

 Show multiple timezones on your iOS device by dragging down the top/today menu.
-Well... iPhone 6 really, as I haven't worked on support for other devices and screens yet (see TODO below).

 ### Widget in the Today menu ###